TadasL0/StudTok/README.md

 ### Security notes

-- Keys are never transmitted anywhere except directly to `api.openai.com` via the browser.
+- Keys are never transmitted anywhere except to your Raspberry Pi proxy (or directly to `api.openai.com` if you choose to enter the key in the browser).
-- Choosing not to tick **Remember this key** means nothing is stored; otherwise the key is saved under `pinkStudy.apiKey` in `localStorage` for reuse.
+- Choosing not to tick **Remember this code** means nothing is stored; otherwise the passcode or key is saved under `pinkStudy.credential` in `localStorage` for reuse.

 ## Tweaks